 If you ask Roger Corman, he’ll tell you, quite adamantly, that he never made a movie called Teenage Caveman (1958).
-However, he will admit to making a film called Prehistoric World back in 1958, where a small group of stone-age cave dwellers live in blighted pocket of land between a forbidden river and the deserts of the Burning Plain.
+However, he will freely admit to making a film called Prehistoric World back in '58, where a small group of stone-age cave dwellers live in a blighted pocket of land between a forbidden river and the deserts of the Burning Plain.
 Here, they eke out a barely sustainable existence because according to tribal law to even think of wandering beyond those boundaries would break one of several ingrained taboos.
 And though no one can really remember why these boundaries or rules were drawn up in the first place, to even question them, let alone break them, is punishable by tribal ostracizing on the first offense, and then with two strikes you're posthumously thrown out.

 Enter our prehistoric teenage rebel (Vaughn), who is currently on a cliff overlooking the Great River, which gives a nice panoramic view of the valley beyond it that is teeming with life (-- pilfered from 1940s' 1,000,000 B.C. and 1951s' Mysterious Island).
 With all that food eagerly waiting just a stone’s throw away, the Boy doesn’t understand why his people are forced to settle for the bare pickings of the rock quarry they call home.
 He’s even threatened to cross the river on several occasions in open defiance of tribal law, whose catch-22 logic only infuriates him even more.
 The law must be obeyed, says his father (Bradley), right or wrong -- no matter how asinine, because it simply is the Law.
 And besides, there are worse things lurking beyond the river than the great beasts and sinking earth.
-When asked how he would know such things, Pops admits that when he was younger he, too, crossed the Great River, but didn't tarry long for fear of running into the legendary Beast that Gives Death with its Touch.
+When asked how he would know such things, Pops admits that when he was younger, he, too, crossed the Great River, but didn't tarry long for fear of running into the legendary Beast that Gives Death with its Touch.

 Our junior malcontent then turns his attention on a trio of tribal elders who serve as Keepers of the Three Great Gifts of Man: the first tends a small fire, the second spins a stone wheel, while the third constantly stacks up a pile of rocks only to knock them over to illustrate man's ability to create and destroy, as I'm sure their fathers and grandfathers did before them.
-All of this, of course, seems rather pointless to the Boy, but when he begins to question all this he draws the unwanted attention of a certain surly caveman, let's call him Crank (DeKova), who on one hand cajoles the Boy into breaking the Law by crossing the river, and on the other, gives everybody else an earful for these blasphemes, saying our hero’s lack of faith in the Law will certainly bring sickness and death to all the clan.
+All of this, of course, seems rather pointless to the Boy, but when he begins to question all of this he draws the unwanted attention of a certain surly caveman, let's call him Crank (DeKova), who on one hand cajoles the Boy into breaking the Law by crossing the river, and on the other, gives everybody else an earful for these blasphemes, saying our hero’s lack of faith in the Law will certainly bring sickness and death to all the clan.

 All of this comes to a head after the next hunt, where Pops falls victim to an unfortunate looking bear attack (-- and more on this Ursus Minor in a bit).
 Critically mauled, the other hunters bring Pops back to the caves where, as wife (Jocelyn) and son watch, the tribal elder does his best to stitch him back together.
 Alas, with Pops laid up and unable to rein him in, Crank seizes this golden opportunity to goad the Boy into exploring across the river.
 The Boy, in turn, entices several other youths to accompany him, thanks to some stone-age fueled peer pressure.
 But once they cross the river, enter the surrounding jungle, and run right into a familiar looking monitor lizard and dorsal-finned crocodile, locked once more in their eternal cinematic combat, these wayward explorers are probably thinking at this point perhaps those old foolish taboos aren't so foolish after all.

 Now, if you’d like to find out what happens next as our errant party beats a hasty retreat back toward friendlier environs, I encourage you all to check out my exhaustive review of Teenage Caveman over at 3B Theater.
-Because here, we’re going to narrow our focus a bit, specifically on the guy bringing up the rear of this failed expedition, who veers of course and falls victim to the dastardly sinking earth.
+Because here, we’re going to narrow our focus a bit, specifically on the guy bringing up the rear of this failed expedition, who veers off course and falls victim to the dastardly sinking earth.

 And while the character’s name is never known, the actor’s name who played him was Beach Dickerson; and he’d already died in the film once -- sort of, now twice -- sort of, and his director still wasn’t finished killing him yet!